equivalent/equivalent.github.io/_posts/article/2022-01-15-order-attachments-in-rails-activestorage-has_many_attached.md

 end
 ```

-> reason why we do `|| (pic.id*100)` is so that we pre-order record without explicit order (E.g stuff that was uploaded before we start changing order).
+> reason why we do `|| (pic.id*100)` is so that we give default order to records without explicit order (E.g stuff that was uploaded before we start changing order).
 Please have a look at RSpec specs bellow to fully understand edgecases

 Great now when you call `entry.ordered_pictures` you will get attached
 pictures in order you like: